-Following successful funding bids, the Trust has secured £7.2m towards refurbishing three hat factories and building Hat Studios.
+Following successful funding bids, the Trust secured £7.2m towards refurbishing three hat factories and building Hat Studios.
 The collection of imposing buildings will provide 25,000 sq. ft. of new workspace for the creative industries.
 This will enable 133 additional jobs and further inject life into a vibrant cultural district that will attract 135,000 new visitors by 2022.

 The Hat District is the best connected creative workspace cluster in the UK, being a two-minute walk from a mainline train station (22 minutes to London) and bus station connecting the region.
 In addition, it is only 10 minutes by car from the M1 and London Luton Airport.